-Video chain opening store in downtown Farmington
+Video chain opening store downtown

 FARMINGTON — Movie lovers in search of a copy of "Finding Nemo" or "Jaws" can soon explore an oceanful of used copies downtown.